-Unreal uses C++, which has a less consistent syntax than C#.
+Unreal engine uses C++, which has a less consistent syntax than C#.
 C# is statically-typed, meaning the code is checked by Unity before being ‘turned on.’
 Mistakes are identified and corrected more easily.
 Arguably you can get away with visual scripting in both engines.
 By using blueprints in Unreal Engine you could cobble together good vr content however, the code is best optimized if it's written from scratch.

 The Basics: Choosing a Device to build for